How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

 Label every dimension clearly: note whether it’s a rough opening or finished opening, panel count and stacking side, threshold type, and inward/outward opening.
 Take photos of each opening and save them with your notes.

-Ready to visualize your folding system?
+Ready to visualize your folding door?
 Enter your measurements in the KozijnenPro Configurator — explore panel counts, thresholds, colors, and pricing instantly.

 Step 8 — Check Structural Requirements